daos-stack/daos/src/client/java/README.md

 * DaosOutputStream, for writing file.

 #### Hadoop DAOS FileSystem Configuration

+##### DAOS URIs
 DAOS FileSystem binds to schema, "daos".
+And DAOS URIs are in the format of "daos://\<authority\>//\[optional path\]".
-And there are two ways to instantiate Hadoop DAOS FileSystem, DAOS UNS path and configuration file, daos-site.xml.
+There are two ways to connect to DAOS from Hadoop DAOS FileSystem, depending on the "\<authority\>".
-* daos-site.xml

-make sure daos-site.xml can be loaded by Hadoop.
-Please check [example](hadoop-daos/src/main/resources/daos-site-example.xml) for configuration items, defaults and their description.
+* Mapped DAOS pool/container UUIDs

+The URI is "daos://<mapped pool UUID>:<mapped container UUID>", such as "daos://default:1".
+Please check description of "fs.defaultFS" in [example](hadoop-daos/src/main/resources/daos-site-example.xml) for how to construct your URI by mapping your UUIDs.
+In this way, all configurations are in daos-site.xml which should be put in right place, e.g., Java classpath, and loadable by Hadoop DAOS FileSystem.

-* DAOS UNS path
+* DAOS UNS Path

-The URI should be in format of "daos://uns/your path". "your path" is your OS file path created by DAOS UNS method, DaosUns.create().
+The URI is "daos://uns/<your path>". "<your path>" is your OS file path created by DAOS UNS method, DaosUns.create().
 You can create the UNS path with below command.

     ```bash
+    daos cont create --pool <pool UUID> --svc <svc list> -path <your path> --type=POSIX
+    ```
+Or

+    ```bash
     java -Dpath="your path" -Dpool_id="your pool uuid" -cp ./daos-java-1.1.0-shaded.jar io.daos.dfs.DaosUns create
     ```

+After creation, you can use below command to see what DAOS properties set to the path.

+    ```path
+    getfattr -d -m - <your path>
+    ```

+##### Tune More Configurations

+If your DAOS URI is the mapped UUIDs, you can follow descriptions of each config item in [example](hadoop-daos/src/main/resources/daos-site-example.xml) to set your own values in loadable daos-site.xml.

-If you need to customize more parameters in [example](hadoop-daos/src/main/resources/daos-site-example.xml), you can set more info to the same UNS path with below command.
+If your DAOS URI is the UNS path, your configurations, except those set by DAOS UNS creation, in daos-site.xml can still be effective.
+To make configuration source consistent, an alternative to configuration file, daos-site.xml, is to set all configurations to the UNS path.
+You put the configs to the same UNS path with below command.
    ```bash
    java -Dpath="your path" -Dattr=user.daos.hadoop -Dvalue="fs.daos.server.group=daos_server:fs.daos.pool.svc=0"
         -cp ./daos-java-1.1.0-shaded.jar io.daos.dfs.DaosUns setappinfo
    ```
-For value property, you need to follow pattern, key1=value1:key2=value2...
+For the "value" property, you need to follow pattern, key1=value1:key2=value2...
 And key* should be from [example](hadoop-daos/src/main/resources/daos-site-example.xml).
 If value* contains characters of '=' or ':', you need to escape the value with below command.
    ```bash
     java -Dop=escape-app-value -Dinput="daos_server:1=2" -cp ./daos-java-1.1.0-shaded.jar io.daos.dfs.DaosUns util
    ```
 You'll get escaped value, "daos_server\u003a1\u003d2", for "daos_server:1=2".

+If you configure the same property in both daos-site.mxl and UNS path, the value in daos-sitem.xml takes priority.
+If user set Hadoop configuration before initializing Hadoop DAOS FileSystem, the user's configuration takes priority.

 ## Build
 They are Java modules and built by Maven.
 Java 1.8 and Maven 3 are required to build these modules.
 After they are